a-lurker/a-lurker.github.io/docs/openluup.md

 If using nano, press cntrl-o, press [enter], press cntrl-x to exit editor.

 ---
-## Appendix: Configuring key openLuup parameters at Startup
+## Appendix 2: Configuring key openLuup parameters at Startup
 There is a special top-level system attribute called "openLuup" (created at startup and not saved in the user_data.json file) which contains a table with some key system parameters some of which are user-configurable in the Lua Startup code.

 The default structure includes: